haf/FSharp.EventSource/README.md

 MIT Copyright Henrik Feldt 2013

+### Notes

+Compile: `bundle && rake` or open in Visual Studio 2012 or in Xamarin Studio.

 ### Things to consider

  - I've added a dependency on FSharp.Actor because I will be adding support for